 Full course description

-In this course, we will explore questions related to surveillance society and investigate if and why privacy still matters in the digital world.
-You study the effects of surveillance on social behaviour, culture and self-understanding, and on rules and regulations of digital platforms and policies.
-The course runs over the entire year, and analyses privacy and surveillance in the different domains touched upon in other first year courses: society, politics, culture and the global context.
-You will also learn about surveillance and privacy in non-Western contexts.
+In this lecture series, we explore questions related to surveillance society and investigate if and why privacy still matters in digital l societies.
+You study the eﬀects of sur-, sous-, and co-veillance on social behaviour, culture and self-understanding, and on rules and regulations of digital platforms and policies.
+The course runs over the entire year, and analyses privacy, surveillance, and related notions in the diﬀerent domains touched upon in other first year courses: society, politics, ethics, culture.
+You will also learn about surveillance in the global and non-Western contexts.

 At the end of the course, you will be able to: